stanford-rc/www.sherlock.stanford.edu/src/docs/storage/filesystems.md

 We strongly recommend using `$OAK` to reference your group home directory in scripts, rather than its explicit path.

+!!! warning "`$OAK` is not backed up"

-`$OAK` is not backed up or replicated, by design.
-Deleted files cannot be recovered.
-We recommend all researchers to keep a copy of their important files in Google Drive.
-For added data protection on Oak, SRCC now also offers a managed "backup to the cloud" option (for an additional service fee + cloud storage fees).
-[Contact us][url_contact] for more information.
+    `$OAK` is not backed up or replicated, by design, and deleted files cannot be recovered.
+We recommend all researchers to keep an additional copy of their important files (for instance, in [Google Drive][url_gdrive]).

+!!! tip "Cloud backup option"

+    For additional data security, SRCC now offers "cloud backup" of Oak data as a managed service option.
+For an additional monthly fee, data on Oak can be backed up to the cloud (researchers are responsible for cloud storage costs).
+Please [contact us][url_contact] if you'd like additional information.

 ### Checking quota usage